fraya/v3d/documentation/source/index.rst

 - Utility: ``$v3-zero`` and ``similar``.

-See a detailed explanation with examples in the *v3d library* link.
+See a detailed explanation with examples in the :doc:`v3d` link.

 .. note::